10 Key Tracks From the British Synthpop Boom of 1980

 Paul McCartney – "Temporary Secretary" (McCartney II)

-While no doubt contemporary, "Temporary Secretary" certainly has the power to irritate, with its nagging melody and McCartney's deadpan voice that is intended to imitate a creepy boss looking to hire a temp.
+"Temporary Secretary" may irritate some folks with its nagging melody and McCartney's deadpan voice that is intended to imitate a creepy boss looking to hire a temp.
 But with its prominent sequencer patterns (to simulate a typewriter) and its home-made vintage-synth quirkiness, it holds an important place in the development of British synthpop.
 Hot Chip, for one, cite it as an influence.

 Spandau Ballet – "To Cut a Long Story Short" (Journeys to Glory)